-- Pre-screening Questions: use the questions posted in the building and on our website to determine whether or not to attend in-person
+- Pre-screening Questions: use the questions posted in the building and on our website to determine whether or not to attend in-person.

-- Masks: we ask that all participants wear masks and will provide a number of cloth masks for those who arrive without one; accommodations will be made for individuals unable to wear a mask
+- Masks: we ask that all participants wear masks and will provide a number of cloth masks for those who arrive without one; accommodations will be made for individuals unable to wear a mask.

-- Physical Distancing: we ask that all participants maintain a distance of six feet from one another and will pre-set Hoffer Hall with chairs and tables at a distance of six feet
+- Physical Distancing: we ask that all participants maintain a distance of six feet from those outside their household at all times while in the building.

-- No Food/Beverages: there will not be food or beverages provided or shared but individuals may bring their own
+- No Food/Beverages: there will not be food or beverages provided or shared but individuals may bring their own.

-- Cleaning: we ask that table and chair surfaces be wiped down at the end of the gathering and will schedule meetings to allow for thorough cleaning between building use
+- Cleaning: we ask that table and chair surfaces be wiped down at the end of the gathering and will schedule meetings to allow for thorough cleaning between building use.

-- Contact Tracing: meetings hosts will record attendance by name to track viral transmission as necessary
+- Contact Tracing: meetings hosts will record attendance by name to track viral transmission as necessary.